Machine learning essentially uses algorithms to create more accurate predictions. These algorithms can be:

 Supervised learning is further divided into two broad categories:

 - Regression.
 These algorithms manage regression issues where input and output components have a linear relationship.
 They foresee what the continuous output components will be.
 Examples of this would include a market trend analysis or a weather forecast.
-Some known regression algorithms include simple linear regression algorithm, lasso regression, and multivariate regression algorithm.
+Some known regression algorithms include simple linear regression, lasso regression, and multivariate regression.

 Unsupervised learning is used to analyze and cluster unlabeled datasets to find patterns without the need for human intervention.